theflockers/release-bundles/tasks/internal/update-fbc-catalog-task/README.md

 | iibServiceAccountSecret | Secret with IIB credentials to be used                                       | No       | -             |
 | hotfix                  | Whether this build is a hotfix build                                         | Yes      | "false"       |
 | stagedIndex             | Whether this build is for a staged index build                               | Yes      | "false"       |

+## Changes in 1.0.1
+* fixes the case when an in_progress IIB build is not resumed;
+* adds more unit tests for retry scenarios;